Home maintenance log and record keeping for homeowners

 Date, what was serviced, what was done, who did it (with contact info), and when the next service is due.
 For appliances, add the make, model, and serial number so the history is tied to a specific unit.

-How often should I update my home maintenance log?
+How do I start a home maintenance log?

 Is a spreadsheet good enough for tracking home maintenance?